Beltus/blog/_blog/2020-03-16-five-things-to-becoming-top-performing-student.md

 ![](https://beltus.github.io/vision/images/dog.jpg)

 The phrase **learn how to learn** sounds so simple and almost ludicrous, right?
-This is the one skill top-performing students have mastered so well they just seem to anything they come across.
+This is the one skill top-performing students have mastered so well they are capable of understanding anything they come across.
 Just think about, if you knew how to learn anything what will that make you?
 It is the key that opens the doors to the world of limitless acquisition of knowledge.
 If there is one thing I will tell any student today that is trying to create his/her path to success, is to **learn how to learn**.
 As a sophomore in middle school, I was frustrated by the incessant low grades I received in mathematics and physics.
-Thanks to my eldest sister, who sat me down and showed me how to study these subjects, that I suddenly came to realize that, you need to learn how to learn anything.
+Thanks to my eldest sister, who pointed out what I had been consistently doing wrong.
+At that moment, I realized I was treating every course exactly the same.
+That had been my problem all along.
 Guess what?
 I transformed from being an average student in mathematics and physics to becoming the top in my class in almost every other subject from that moment and the classes after.

 Here is something you need to understand.
-Every subject you will come across has a unique technique that warrants its studying, for which if applied will guarantee total comprehension and inevitable success.
+Every subject you will come across has a unique technique that warrants its studying, for which if applied correctly will guarantee total comprehension and inevitable success.

 The challenge here becomes ***how to find the correct technique to study each course?*** Unfortunately, there isn't a single formula to do this as it all depends on the course.
 However, here are some the tips you can apply

-> * If the course includes mathematical equations you should solve lots of examples\
+> * If the course includes mathematical equations you should solve lots of examples
-> * If its only text, like literature, get a highlighter and underline important phrases\
+> * If its only text, like literature, get a highlighter and underline important phrases
-> * If its Programming, you will definitely need to practice on writing more codes.\
+> * If its Programming, you will definitely need to practice on writing more codes.
 > * Some fields of study might require you to memorize lots of words.
 Make the effort to learn some memorization techniques.

-Keynote: Evaluate the best technique on how to study whatever you want before you engaging it the studying process.
-You will be mindblown.
+Keynote: Evaluate the best technique on how to study whatever you want before you engaging in the studying process.
+You will be mind-blown by the lightning speed you will grasp the concepts.

 ## 2\.
 Take More Frequent Breaks.

 ![](https://beltus.github.io/vision/images/rest.jpg)

 If there is one thing I learned the hard way, it is the significant benefit of constant breaks during study period.
-If you are a midnight candle burner, how is working out for you till now?
+If you are a **midnight candle** burner, how is working out for you till now?
 How do you feel the next day in school or at work?
 Tired?
 You tell me.

 Everyone knows that ***the more you study the more you know***.
 But here is what I came to realize a little later, the ***more you study without rest the less you know.*** Irrespective of the fact that our brains are made up of approximately 80% water, always try to visualize your brain as a tough round muscle.
 Just like the muscles of your arms and legs, the more you exercise them the stronger and bigger they become.
 However, excessive muscle exercise results in muscle tear and potential damage which can lead to life-time health complications.
 One skill the geniuses around you have mastered is how to exercise their brains and rest them.
 They know exactly when to take a break and then continue studying in an efficiently stress-free way.